Barcelona beat PSG & Man City to complete €75m De Jong deal | Goal.com

 Barcelona beat PSG & Man City to complete €75m De Jong deal

-Barcelona have announced the signing of midfielder Frenkie de Jong from Ajax for €75 million.
+Barcelona have announced the signing of midfielder Frenkie de Jong from Ajax for €75 million (£65m/$85).

 The highly-rated 21-year-old had been linked with moves to Manchester City and Paris Saint-Germain as well, but the Catalan giants have clinched their man.